TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Set-JcSdkRadiusServer.md

 # Set-JcSdkRadiusServer

 ## SYNOPSIS
-This endpoint allows you to update RADIUS servers in your organization.
+This endpoint allows you to set RADIUS servers in your organization.

 ####
 ```